How-To Guides

 sudo ufw status verbose

 Palo Alto Networks’ 2025 Cloud Security Report found that 82% of self-managed AI installations had at least one misconfigured firewall rule.
-We’ve seen the same pattern — one client came to us after their DIY OpenClaw agent was making requests to endpoints they’d never heard of.
-An explicit allowlist prevents that entirely.
+We’ve seen the same pattern directly — one client came to us after their DIY OpenClaw agent was making requests to endpoints they’d never heard of (the agent was using a third-party library that phoned home on startup, and nobody had noticed).
+An explicit allowlist prevents that entirely by failing closed instead of failing open.

 By noon, the OS is hardened and the firewall is locked.
-Now we install the actual infrastructure: Docker, OpenClaw, and the container configuration that keeps everything isolated.
+Now we install the actual agent infrastructure: Docker, OpenClaw, and the container configuration that keeps everything isolated from the host OS and from the outside world.
+Docker isn’t a convenience tool in this stack.
+It’s the security boundary.

 # Install Docker